seedon198/seedon198.github.io/static/md/psy.md

 ## The Art of Walking Right In 🚶‍♂️

 ![](https://raw.githubusercontent.com/seedon198/seedon198.github.io/refs/heads/master/static/media/blogs/psychology/buss.png)
-*Caption: Confidence: The keycard you never knew you had*
+*Confidence: The keycard you never knew you had*

 Here’s a mind-blowing fact: 76% of successful physical security breaches don’t involve breaking anything except trust.
 That’s right—while you're busy worrying about lock picks, glass cutters, or sophisticated hacking tools, the real threats are casually strolling through your front door, armed with nothing but confidence and a well-practiced smile.
 It turns out, gaining unauthorized access isn’t about brute force; it’s about finesse.
 Hackers and intruders leverage psychological tricks to bypass the barriers we think are impenetrable, proving time and again that the human element is the weakest link in any security system.